-This drill helps an athlete gain an appreciation for the balance and control required to accelerate and decelerate.
+This youth agility training exercise helps an athlete gain an appreciation for the balance and control required to accelerate and decelerate.

 2. 3-Cone Dribble (Soccer)

 Designed to develop and improve coordination, reflexes, power and stability in the core and hip reflexes, this agility training exercise is ideal for multi-functional athletes participating in any sport.